-White Queen Psychology And Other Essays For Alice
+White Queen Psychology and Other Essays for Alice

 In other essays, Millikan clarifies her views on the nature of mental representation, explores whether human thought is a product of natural selection, examines the nature of behavior as studied by the behavioral sciences, and discusses the issues of individualism in psychology, psychological explanation, indexicality in thought, what knowledge is, and the realism/antirealism debate.

-"This is how philosophy of psychology should be done!
-Bold, imaginative, tough, Millikan is a juggernaut rolling and rollicking through the thickets ofcontemporary debate, clearing out new space, letting us see the shape of these problems better than ever before."
+This is how philosophy of psychology should be done!
+Bold, imaginative, tough, Millikan is a juggernaut rolling and rollicking through the thickets ofcontemporary debate, clearing out new space, letting us see the shape of these problems better than ever before.

-—Daniel Dennett, Director of the Center for Cognitive Studies, Tufts University
+Director of the Center for Cognitive Studies, Tufts University